OSVTAC/project-recommendations/index.md

 **Sub-components.** This component can possibly have the following sub-component:

-* a “contest-unaware” interpreter that accepts a digital image of a ballot and ballot layout data and outputs what markings are on the ballot (e.g. what bubbles are filled in, independent of their contest or candidate meaning).
+* a “contest-unaware” interpreter that accepts a digital picture of a ballot and ballot layout data and outputs what markings are on the ballot (e.g. what bubbles are filled in, independent of their contest or candidate meaning).